Biological Sciences

 Biochemistry of Cell Function

-In this module you shall take several approaches to exploring mammalian tissue cells, including the chemical make-up and nature of compounds that are involved in cellular processes.
-You will implement biochemical knowledge to research examples of diseases caused by malfunction of these processes and identify biochemical relationships between events at cellular level as well as at systemic level.
+In this module you'll take several approaches to exploring mammalian tissue cells, including the chemical make-up and nature of compounds that are involved in cellular processes.
+You'll implement biochemical knowledge to research examples of diseases caused by malfunction of these processes and identify biochemical relationships between events at cellular level as well as at systemic level.
 You’ll put your skills into action with the most relevant biomedical diagnostic techniques.
-By the end of this module you shall have a clearer understanding of how the biochemical aspects of cell function determine the outcome of cell processes.
+By the end of this module you'll have a clear understanding of how the biochemical aspects of cell function determine the outcome of cell processes.

 Threatened Species